truenas/documentation/content/Hardware/Notices/1300WPowerSupply.md

 5. Re-install the power cord.
 6. Once you confirm that the PSU replacement is online (the green LED lights up), follow the same process for the other power supply.

 After replacing each PSU, please return the A05 PSUs to iXsystems in the same packaging the replacements arrived in.
-We will provide prepaid shipping information.
+We provide prepaid shipping information.